What One Hundred Years of Research Says About Ability Grouping and Acceleration for Students K-12

-Most parents would tell you they want to see their children participating in academic programs, whose practices are proven, through research, to be beneficial and effective.
-One such practice is known as ability grouping and it involves placing students into classes or small groups, either within the same class, or across multiple grades, based on their readiness for content, prior achievement in an area, or ability levels.
+Most parents would tell you they want to see their children participating in academic programs, whose practices are proven, though research, to be beneficial and effective.
+One such practice is known as ability grouping and it involves placing students into classes or small groups, either within the same class, grade or across multiple grades, based on their readiness for content, prior achievement in an area, or ability levels.
 The aim here is to match the curriculum and instruction to the learning needs and abilities of the student.

 A similar practice is known as academic acceleration and is often referred to as skipping a grade, advanced placement in a particular subject, or early entrance to some level of schooling (e.g. early entrance to first grade).
 This approach takes the same aim at matching a student’s level of ability with the appropriate level of instruction.
 The effects of these practices have been an issue of great interest to many educators for over a century.